 - to pass an audition

-You could start out as a professional dancer and combine this with an assistant choreographer role, especially in a smaller company.
+You could start out as a professional dancer and combine this with an assistant choreographer role.

 With further training and experience you could work your way up to become a choreographer.